jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

 ## Standard Boxplots

 As mentioned above and shown in several other examples, JKQTPlotter supports [Boxplots](https://en.wikipedia.org/wiki/Box_plot) with the classes `JKQTPBoxplotHorizontalElement`, `JKQTPBoxplotVerticalElement`, as well as `JKQTPBoxplotHorizontal` and `JKQTPBoxplotVertical`.
-You can then use the 5-Number Summray functions from the statistics library to calculate the data for such a boxplot (e.g. `jkqtpstat5NumberStatistics()`) and set it up by hand.
+You can then use the 5-Number Summray functions from the [statisticslibrary] to calculate the data for such a boxplot (e.g. `jkqtpstat5NumberStatistics()`) and set it up by hand.
 Code would look roughly like this:
 ```.cpp
     JKQTPStat5NumberStatistics stat=jkqtpstat5NumberStatistics(data.begin(), data.end(), 0.25, .5);
     JKQTPBoxplotVerticalElement* res=new JKQTPBoxplotVerticalElement(plotter);